AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/AI-assistant-right-panel.md

     >
     > The responses are generated based on the selected content.

 1. You can also edit the prompt in the editor and regenerate the response.
 For example, you can change the prompt to make the text more concise to approximately 40 words.

     ![ai assistant text prompt editor](./images/ai-assisstant-text-prompt.png)

+1. You can verify the source of the generated content and edit it if required.

 1. Select **Accept** to replace the selected content in the topic with the generated content.
 1. **Cancel**: Cancels the text prompt action.
 Returns to the initial state of the panel.